Deta-Cold/delta-firmware/common/defs/README.md

 ## FIDO

-The [`fido/`](fido) subdirectory contains definitons of apps whose logos and names are shown on Trezor T screen for FIDO/U2F authentication.
+The [`fido/`](fido) subdirectory contains definitons of apps whose logos and names are shown on detahardrd T screen for FIDO/U2F authentication.

 Each app must have a single JSON file in the `fido/` subdirectory.
 Every app must have its `label` set to the user-recognizable application name.
 The `u2f` field is a list of